nuitrcs/myDATA_intro_to_programming/README.md

 # Installation Instructions

-All Python files are written using Python 3.6.
-We recommend the Anaconda distribution of Python [(download)](https://asterdata.es.net), which includes many packages used by the scripts in the workshop series, as well as Jupyter for running notebooks.
+Download the Anaconda distribution of Python 3.6 [(download)](https://asterdata.es.net), which includes many packages used by the scripts in the workshop series, as well as Jupyter for running notebooks.

 # Schedule